hashintel/hash/.github/CONTRIBUTING.md

 ## How can I find interesting PRs to work on?

 Existing issues can provide a good source of inspiration for potential contributions.
 The issue tags `E-help-wanted` and `E-good-first-issue` flag some of the lower-hanging fruit that are available for people (including first-time contributors) to work on, without necessarily requiring prior discussion.
-You should also feel free to join our [Discord] and reach out directly to us for more inspiration.
 If you're willing to contribute, we'd love to have you!

 ## Why might contributions be rejected?